Insurance Sales Agents

 User poll

-Our visitors have voted that it's unclear if this occupation will be replaced.
+Our visitors have voted they are unsure if this occupation will be automated.
 However, the automation risk level we have generated suggests a much higher chance of automation: 80% chance of automation.

 What do you think the risk of automation is?